tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 ### Manage trajectory generation

-When one of the following conditions area realized, callback functoin to generate a trajectory is called and publish the trajectory.
+When one of the following conditions area realized, callback function to generate a trajectory is called and publish the trajectory.
 Otherwise, previously generated trajectory is published.

 - Ego moves a certain distance compared to the previous ego pose (default: 10.0 [m])